serlysonam/Serly_Portfolio/README.md

 ## 🏆 FEATURED PROJECTS

 **Youtube Analysis Using Cloud**
-Associated with University of Louisiana at LafayetteAssociated with University of Louisiana at Lafayette The Data Engineering YouTube Analysis Project focuses on managing and analyzing YouTube video data, emphasizing categories and trends, using AWS cloud services for efficient data processing and reporting.
+* The Data Engineering YouTube Analysis Project focuses on managing and analyzing YouTube video data, emphasizing categories and trends, using AWS cloud services for efficient data processing and reporting.
 Services used: a)S3 b)IAM c)QuickSight d)Glue e)Lambda f)Athena

 **Data Base Management**
-Developed both the front-end and back-end using SQL Developer.
+* Developed both the front-end and back-end using SQL Developer.
 This involved creating the user interface components and logic for data presentation, input, and interaction (front-end), as well as designing and implementing the database schema, queries, and procedures to manage and manipulate data (back-end).

 ##  📫 CONNECT ME @